 International Student Frequently Asked Questions

-If you received your undergraduate degree from a university outside the U.S. or Canada, you must complete the following requirements to be considered for the Master of Science in Anesthesia Program:
+If you received your undergraduate degree from a university outside the United States, U.S. territory, or Canadian, you must complete the following requirements to be considered for the Master of Science in Anesthesia Program:

 - Take the MCAT or GRE.

-- Complete all prerequisite coursework at a U.S. or Canadian college or university.
+- Complete all prerequisite coursework at a United States, U.S. territory, or Canadian college or university.

-- Submit an Education Credential Evaluation and Authentication Report for foreign transcripts demonstrating equivalency to a Bachelor's degree received at a U.S. or Canadian college or university.
+- Submit an Education Credential Evaluation and Authentication Report for foreign transcripts demonstrating equivalency to a Bachelor's degree received at a United States, U.S. territory, or Canadian college or university.

 Case Western Reserve University has an office of International Student Services that can help coordinate much of the documentation necessary to enroll in our program.